EdupageAPI/edupage-api/README.md

 # edupage-api
 [![CodeFactor](https://www.codefactor.io/repository/github/ivanhrabcak/edupage-api/badge)](https://www.codefactor.io/repository/github/ivanhrabcak/edupage-api)

 This python library allows easy access to Edupage.
-This is not a sellenium web scraper.
+This is not a Selenium web scraper.
-It makes requests directly to Edupage's endpoinds and parses the html document.
+It makes requests directly to Edupage's endpoints and parses the HTML document.

-If you find any issue with this code, it doesn't work or you have a suggestion please let me know and open a Issue!
-If you, even better have fixed the issue, added a new feature or made something work better please open a pull request!
+If you find any issue with this code, it doesn't work, or you have a suggestion please let me know by opening an [issue](https://github.com/ivanhrabcak/edupage-api/issues/new)!
+If you, even better have fixed the issue, added a new feature or made something work better please open a [pull request](https://github.com/ivanhrabcak/edupage-api/compare)!

 # Installing
 You can install this library with pip: